mdn/browsercompat/docs/draft/issues.rst

   /browser-versions/1,2,3,4`` vs.  ``GET /browser/1/browser-versions``
 * Look at additional MDN content for items in common use
 * Move to developers.mozilla.org subpath, auth changes
-* Jeremie's suggested changes:
+* Jeremie's suggested changes (*italics are done*)
-    * Add browsers.notes, localized, to note things like engine, applicable OS, execution contexts (web workers, XUL, etc.).
+    * *Add browsers.notes, localized, to note things like engine, applicable OS, execution contexts (web workers, XUL, etc.).*
-    * Drop browsers.environment attribute.  "deskop", "mobile" doesn't cover the world of browsers.
-This is a UX change to MDN Browser compatability tables.
-    * Drop browsers.engine attribute.
-Not important for searching or filtering, instead free text in browsers.notes
+    * *Drop browsers.engine attribute.
+Not important for searching or filtering, instead free text in browsers.notes*
-    * Add browser-versions.notes, localized, to note things like OS, devices, engines, etc.
+    * *Add browser-versions.notes, localized, to note things like OS, devices, engines, etc.*
-    * Drop browser-versions.engine-version, not important for searching or sorting.
+    * *Drop browser-versions.engine-version, not important for searching or sorting.*
     * Drop browser-versions.status.
 Doesn't think the MDN team will be able to keep up with browser releases.
 Will instead rely on users figuring out if a browser version is the current release.